Greetings from Hell!

 Once upon a time, back when people drove station wagons instead of minivans and you found telephones on walls instead of in pockets, postcards were the perfect way to document your trip to a place like Hell.

 The U.S. Historical Postcards collection on Ancestry has plenty of snapshots from some of the best (or worst) named outposts along America’s high- and byways.
-For example, with a population of 7, “counten’ one hound dog,” it’s obvious that most folks only drop by Booger Hollow, Arkansas, for a visit.
+For example, with a population of 7, “counten’ one coon dog,” it’s obvious that most folks only drop by Booger Hollow, Arkansas, for a visit.

 To be fair, Dog Patch, Kentucky, isn’t a real town, but that’s OK, since Dog Patch isn’t a real place.